Experience the Trans-Siberian Railway

-Our Trans-Siberian Railway journeys also offer a range of exciting optional activities, including dog sledding in Yekaterinburg, diving beneath the surface of Lake Baikal, staying in a traditional ger in Mongolia and plenty more.
+Our Trans-Siberian Railway journeys also offer a range of exciting optional activities, including dog sledding in Yekaterinburg, trekking to Lake Baikal, staying in a traditional ger in Mongolia and plenty more.
 If our featured itineraries do not exactly suit your requirements, we're also more than happy to tailor-make your Trans-Siberian Railway journey for you.

 This is the ultimate train journey.... all aboard!